oleksandriegorov/raspberrypi-playground/README.md

 # raspberrypi-playground
-Soem placeholder for learning raspberry pi capabilities
+Some placeholder for learning raspberry pi capabilities